-It would be best if you exfoliate your legs before any tanning session to remove dry skin that blocks UV light.
+For better tan on your legs, it would be best if you exfoliate your legs before any tanning session to remove dry skin that blocks UV light.
 The skin will then be clean and soft, and the tanning will be more even on the legs.
 However, exfoliating after a tan could be counterproductive.

 Don’t Shave or Wax Your Legs After

-Do your hair removal before your tanning session and avoid any shaving or waxing afterwards.
+Do your hair removal before your tanning session and avoid any shaving or waxing afterward.
 If you must, give it one or two days.
 Shaving and waxing are exfoliating processes and can ruin your tan because they could remove the top layer of the skin.

 Always keep your legs moisturized before and after tanning.
 Moisturizing your legs will produce better tanning results since the skin of the legs are dryer than other parts.
 When the skin is soft and hydrated, it makes it easier for UV light to penetrate the skin and quicken the melanin production process.

 There are tanning solutions on the market made specifically for the legs.
 You can use them along with a tanning session.
 They can cover the uneven areas if all else fails.
 You can also use tanning accelerators and sunbed creams.